DragonMinded/mastodon-vt100/README.md

 python3 -m masto <your home instance here>
 ```

-Note that you can run with help, like the following example, to see all options:
+You can also run with `--help`, like the following example, to see all options:

 ```
 python3 -m masto --help
 ```